 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred S.B.
-No. 1218 entitled:
+Your Committee on Economic Development and Taxation, to which was referred S.B.
+No. 711 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1218, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1218, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Taxation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 711 and recommends that it pass Second Reading and be referred to the Committee on Ways and Means.